-FORT BRAGG, NORTH CAROLINA
+FORT LIBERTY, NORTH CAROLINA

 Five sharp yellow petals burst from a bud of a rough-leafed loosestrife, one of several federally endangered plants found in the Sandhills of North Carolina.
 More specifically, the sunny plant grows throughout the Ft.
-Bragg U.S. Army base — the largest military installation in the world with more than 50,000 active duty personnel — which helps protect them and many other “species at risk” including the Georgia indigo bush, sandhills milkvetch and sandhills lily.
+Liberty U.S. Army base — the largest military installation in the world with more than 50,000 active duty personnel — which helps protect them and many other “species at risk” including the Georgia indigo bush, sandhills milkvetch and sandhills lily.
 Throughout the year, routine live ammunition work causes small wildfires that help sustain these plants.
 Without these burns, some species may have disappeared decades ago.

 The base’s conservation efforts are a national model for other military installations, and it not only protects rare and endangered plants but animals as well, including the Saint Francis satyr butterfly and the red-cockaded woodpecker.
 These are just a few of many cool facts about Ft.
-Bragg.
+Liberty.

 The Army Base

 Spanning 163,000 acres and touching six adjacent counties, Ft.
-Bragg is the size of a small city.
+Liberty is the size of a small city.
 It oversees eight elementary schools, an intermediate school for fifth and sixth grade, and a junior high school for seventh through ninth grades.
 It has two commissaries, classes and resilience training programs through Army Community Services, more than 30 restaurants, and dozens of medical clinics, churches and fitness facilities.

 Housing and Commuting

 There are also plenty of options for housing both on and off base.
 For people who choose to live on-post at Ft.
-Bragg, Corvias Military Living is the main leasing agent.
+Liberty, Corvias Military Living is the main leasing agent.
 Those who live off-post will most likely have a commute, which can be anywhere from 20 to 45 minutes in length.
 In Fayetteville — the closest nearby city to base with a population of approximately 210,000 people — the median home cost is $135,000, while Southern Pines, a favorite of military families that sits about 40 miles northwest, is quite a bit pricier with an average home cost of $268,000.

 Employment Opportunities